girishg4t/bhavCopy-downloader/README.md

 As you know that stocks in an index get change and keeping that up to date is not a one person job, that's why i have made all this configurable.
 There are 2 folders "./src/NSEIndexConfigs"  and "./src/BSEIndexConfigs" in which all the index stocks configuration are present eg. Auto, Nifty50, BSE100 etc.

-You can make changes to config by adding/removing the stock as per NSE and BSE changes or create the customized config and create the pull request.
+You can make changes to config by adding/removing the stock as per NSE and BSE changes or create the new/customized config and raise the pull request.

 Also there is "./src/config.json" in which UI related config are present.

-Inputs are always welcome! wheter it's.
+Inputs are always welcome! whether it's.
 - Reporting a bug
 - Discussing the current state of the code
 - Submitting a fix